 How Much Does a Glowforge Cost?

 Purchasing a Glowforge is certainly an investment, but the opportunity to earn FAR more than you originally spent is definitely there!
-The income potential is astronomical, so don’t be intimidated by the initial price!
+The income potential is astronomical, and there are MANY different opportunities to create small businesses, so don’t be intimidated by the initial price!

 Is the Glowforge Worth It?